 Apply your learning

-We can connect you with your passions and your future.
-For example, our music students may perform with the Christchurch Symphony Orchestra, and the Māui Lab enables students to come up with solutions for te ao Māori.
-Many of our courses involve field trips, real world case studies and guest lecturers who are literally in the business of changing the world.
+UC can connect you with your passions and your future.
+Many of our courses involve field trips, real world case studies, and guest lecturers who are literally changing the world.
+See how you could apply your learning from UC Arts.

 Get hands-on experience